History of the nude in art: Greece

 The first exponent of the male nude is a type of figures representing athletes, gods or mythological heroes, called kouros (kouroi in plural), belonging to the Archaic period (7th century–5th century BC)—their female variant is the kore (korai in plural), which, however, they used to represent dressed.
-Although in origin these figures denote a certain Egyptian influence, soon the Greek sculptors followed their own path, looking for the best way to represent the human body to convey their ideal of beauty.
+Although these figures originated from Egypt, the Greek sculptors soon followed their own path, seeking the best way to represent the human body and convey their ideal of beauty.
 The kouros is characterized by the hieratic posture, where frontality predominates, with the feet on the ground and the left leg forward, arms close to the body and hands closed, and the head of cubic shape, with a long mane and basic facial features, highlighting its characteristic smile, called "archaic smile".
-The first examples date back to the 7th century BC, from places such as Delos, Naxos and Samos, generally appearing in tombs and places of worship.
-Later they spread to Attica and the Peloponnese, where they became more naturalistic, with descriptive features and greater interest in modeling.
+The first examples date back to the 7th century BC, from places such as Delos, Naxos, and Samos, generally appearing in tombs and places of worship.
+Later, they spread to Attica and the Peloponnese, where they became more naturalistic, with descriptive features and greater interest in modeling.
 Some works that have survived to the present day are: the Kouros of Sounion (600 BC), the Cleobis and Biton Twins (600–590 BC), the Moschophoros (570 BC), the Rampin Horseman (550 BC), the Kouros of Tenea (550 BC), the Kouros of Anafi (530 BC), the Kouros of Aristodikos (500 BC), etc.

 Ephebe of Kritios (c.
 480 BC), Acropolis Museum, Athens.

-Subsequently, the nude underwent a slow but steady evolution from the rigid, geometric forms of the kouroi to the soft, naturalistic lines of the classical period (the severe style, developed between 490 BC and 450 BC).
+Subsequently, the nude evolved from the rigid, geometric forms of the kouroi to the soft, naturalistic lines of the classical period (the severe style, developed between 490 BC and 450 BC).
 The main factor in this innovation was a new concept in conceiving sculpture, moving from idealization to imitation.
 This change began to be noticed in the first years of the 5th century BC, with works such as the Apollo of Piombino (c.
 490 BC), the Ephebe of Kritios (c.
 480 BC) or the Tyrannicides Group, representing Harmodius and Aristogeiton, work of Kritios and Nesiotes (c.
 477 BC).
-In these works, the cult of physical perfection is denoted, which was expressed mainly in athleticism, which combined physical vigor with moral virtue and religiosity.
+In these works, the cult of physical perfection is denoted, expressed mainly through athleticism, which combined physical vigor with moral virtue and religiosity.
 The new classical style brought greater naturalness not only formal, but also vital, by providing movement to the human figure, especially with the introduction of the contrapposto—generally attributed to Kritios—where the various parts of the body are harmoniously opposed, and which provides rhythm and balance to the figure.
 With these premises, the main figures of classical Greek sculpture emerged: Myron, Phidias, Polyclitus, Praxiteles, Scopas, Lysippos, etc.